-- Submit a complete admission application: - A \$50.00 one-time, non-refundable admission fee will be billed to the student account.
-A \$40.00 discount will be given if a \$10.00 cash payment is made on or before registration to the business office. - Submit an official copy of high school or GED transcripts. - Submit a copy of tribal I.D., if applicable. - Submit a signed Declaration of Major. - Complete placement testing prior to registration or show reasonable success in prior college attendance or ACT score of 18 or higher. - Complete a Free Application for Federal Student Aid prior to registration. - The above admission procedures pertain to all student admissions.
+- Submit a complete admission application: - A \$50.00 one-time, non-refundable student services fee will be billed to the student account.
+A \$40.00 discount will be given if a \$10.00 cash payment is made on or before registration to the business office. - Submit an official copy of high school or GED transcripts. - Submit a copy of tribal I.D., or parent CDIB and copy of birth certificate for dependency status. - Student Aid prior to registration. - The above admission procedures pertain to all student admissions.